 The bylaws of the Company require the Board of Directors to have an Audit Committee and permit the Board of Directors to designate, by resolution, other committees of the Board to have and exercise certain of the powers of the Board of Directors in the management of the business and affairs of the Company.
-The primary functions of the Audit Committee are to review the Company's interim and annual financial statements and the reports of its management and auditors thereon, and to report its findings and recommendations to the Board of

-Directors.
-The current members of the Audit Committee are Mr. Brown (Chairman), Mr. Bulley, Mr. Harlan, Mr. Thomas and Mr. Brennan (ex-officio).
+The primary functions of the Audit Committee are to review the Company's interim and annual financial statements and the reports of its management and auditors thereon, and to report its findings and recommendations to the Board of Directors.
+The current members of the Audit Committee are Mr. Brown (Chairman), Mr. Bulley, Mr. Harlan, and Mr. Thomas.
 The Board of Directors has also established a Compensation Committee.
 The current members of the Compensation Committee are Mr. Thomas (Chairman), Mr. Brown and Mr. Bulley.
-The primary purposes of the Compensation Committee are to administer the Company's stock option and restricted stock plans and management incentive plans and to set the compensation of the Chief Executive Officer and other executive officers.
-During 1997 the Board of Directors held four meetings, the Audit Committee held two meetings and the Compensation Committee held three meetings.
-During 1997, no director attended less than 75% of all meetings of the Board of Directors and all meetings of committees of which he was a member.
+The primary purposes of the Compensation Committee are to review the Company's overall compensation programs, to set the compensation of the Chief Executive Officer and other executive officers and to administer the Company's management incentive plans.
+The Board of Directors has also established a committee of Mr. Thomas and Mr. Bulley, two nonemployee directors, to administer the Company's stock option and restricted stock plans.
+During 1998 the Board of Directors held four meetings, the Audit Committee held two meetings and the Compensation Committee held three meetings.
+During 1998, no director attended less than 75% of all meetings of the Board of Directors and all meetings of committees of which he was a member.